CDS quickstart — downloading ERA5 via the EarthLens facade¶

 behind the scenes; switching to a different provider is a one-string

-pre-flight RequestValidator, and submits to CDS.
-It blocks on the
+pre-flight RequestValidator, submits to CDS, and blocks on the queue

 earthlens = EarthLens(data_source="ecmwf", **request)